The Scale of the Problem

-Our investment supports the first phase of a 10-year plan to significantly increase the supply of, and access to, programs and services for low-income children under age nine.
-This plan aims to increase the percentage of children born healthy, on a positive developmental trajectory at age three, ready for kindergarten, and achieving success by third grade.
-The first phase will establish a firm foundation for later expansion and strengthen the initiative so it can serve as an adaptable model for other communities.
+Our investment supports the second phase of a multi-year plan to significantly increase the supply of, and access to, programs and services for children under age nine who are growing up in poverty in Tulsa.
+This plan aims to increase the percentage of children born healthy, on a positive developmental trajectory by age three, ready for kindergarten, and achieving success by third grade.
+The second phase works to expand reach and improve system-level outcomes across the community.

 Expanding Access to What Works